vekatze/neut/book/src/modality-and-memory.md

 }
 ```

-Operationally, `letbox` behaves as follows:
+Operationally, `letbox` is something like the following:

 ```neut
 letbox x on y1, ..., ym = e1 in